Osireg17/Osireg17/README.md

 * 🌍  I'm based in London, UK
 * ✉️  You can contact me at [osiobomighie@outlook.com](mailto:osiobomighie@outlook.com)
 * 🧠  I'm learning Fullstack Development and Machine Learning
-* ⚡  I like anime, and it's a reoccuring them in many of my project.
+* ⚡  I like anime, and it's a reoccuring theme in many of my project.
 I have watched all 1025 episodes of One Piece, every movie to have come out as well as read all of the manga

 ### Skills